 In early 2006 Glamis Gold purchased Western Silver Corporation and spun off a separate firm named Western Copper Corporation.
 Western Copper retained the rights to the Carmacks Project.

 In June 2016, Copper North retained JDS Energy & Mining Inc. to develop a Preliminary Economic Assessment based on two-stage agitated tank leaching for copper and precious metals recovery based on metallurgical test work conducted between July 2014 and June 2016.
-The study was completed and filed on SEDAR on November 25, 2016 (the "2016 PEA").
+The study was completed and filed on www,sedar.com on 9 February 2017 (the "2017 PEA").

 The Project site is currently accessible by an existing 13 km exploration road that leads north from km 33 of the secondary, government maintained, unpaved Freegold Road originating at the Village of Carmacks.
 Carmacks lies on the paved Klondike Highway, 175 km north of Whitehorse, the capital city of Yukon.
 The year-round port of Skagway, Alaska, is 180 km south of Whitehorse by paved highway.
 The project site is located 11 km west of Yukon Energy Corp's existing 138 Kv Carmacks-Stewart transmission line.

-Scientific and technical information regarding the Carmacks Copper-Gold Silver Project plans and mineral resources may be found in the "NI 43-101 Preliminary Economic Assessment Technical Report on the Carmacks Project, Yukon, Canada" prepared by JDS Energy & Mining, Inc. and filed on SEDAR November 25, 2016 (the "2016 PEA").
-The 2016 PEA is the current NI 43-101 technical report for the project, superseding all previous technical reports.The 2016 PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the PEA will be realized.
-Refer to the 2016 PEA, filed on SEDAR under the Company's profile on November 25, 2016, for a discussion of the applicable qualifications and assumptions and the impact of the results of the previous studies on the Carmacks Project.
+Scientific and technical information regarding the Carmacks Copper-Gold Silver Project plans and mineral resources may be found in the "NI 43-101 Preliminary Economic Assessment Technical Report on the Carmacks Project, Yukon, Canada" prepared by JDS Energy & Mining, Inc. and filed on www.sedar.com on96 February 2017 (the "2017 PEA").
+The 2017 PEA is the current NI 43-101 technical report for the project, superseding all previous technical reports.The 2017 PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the PEA will be realized.
+Refer to the 2017 PEA, filed on www.sedar.com under the Company's profile on 9 February 2017, for a discussion of the applicable qualifications and assumptions and the impact of the results of the previous studies on the Carmacks Project.